GroovyMC/quilt-template-mod-groovy/README.md

-# Quilt Template Mod
+# Quilt Template Mod Groovy

-The official Quilt template Mod.
+A modification of the official Quilt Template Mod to work with GroovyDuvet.
 You can use it as a template for your own mods!

 ## Usage